 Journal titles are always written in italics.

-The Wits Faculty of Health Sciences Style Guide places the date immediately after the name/s of the author/s in a journal article, eg.
+The Wits Faculty of Health Sciences Style Guide places the date immediately after the name/s of the author/s in a journal article, (Check with the Department or Supervisor on their preference) eg.

 Petitti, D.B., Crooks, V.C., Buckwalter J.G., et al. 2005.
 Blood pressure levels before dementia.
 Arch Neurol., 62(1):112-6.

 Remember to cite all authors in the Reference List, or to cite only the first three authors, et al. Remember also to cite the version you used (ie. this is the print version, not the e-version).

 Traditionally the rules for formatting references to journal articles permit greater abbreviation compared to books:

 Journal references omit information on place of publication and publisher, whereas book references carry these details.